Labour Market Impact Assessment

 Yes!
 The Canadian Government accepts applications from employers and their designated representatives.
 This means that you can process paperwork internally or have it done for you by a certified professional.
 The latter option is more expedient because you only contract an outside immigration consultant when you need the service vs. having to keep an in-house specialist dealing with LMIA applications.

-LIVIN Immigration, led by Justyna Dzioch, is officially authorised by the Canadian government to represent employers and submit LMIA applications on their behalf.
+LIVIN Immigration, led by Justyna Dzioch, is officially authorized by the Canadian government to represent employers and submit LMIA applications on their behalf.
 We encourage you to work with professionals and eliminate the risk of rejection from the government.

 Justyna has a proven track record of positive LMIA decisions from the Ministry of Development and Social Development (ESDC) of Canada.

-Feel free to reach out to us via phone, website or come to see us in person!
+Feel free to reach out to us via phone, or website or come to see us in person!

 When Should Employers Apply for LMIA?